nayalist/boss-tracker/README.md

 Unable to find a boss?
 Click their name in the ui to trigger the search function, spotlights the boss and places a map marker on them!

+known bug: if boss list progress carrries over after server dungeon resets, just leave dungeon and run "/script ResetInstances();" and it should reset the local instance db